-Democrats to unveil two articles of impeachment against Trump
+Democrats expected to unveil two articles of impeachment against Trump

 House Foreign Affairs Committee Chairman Eliot Engel said Democratic lawmakers planned to make an announcement on articles of impeachment on Tuesday morning.
 He would not elaborate as he left Pelosi’s office.

-Jerrold Nadler, the Democratic chairman of the House Judiciary Committee, closed the nine-hour proceeding with a condemnation of Trump’s actions soliciting help from Ukraine against Democratic 2020 U.S. presidential rival Joe Biden.
+Jerrold Nadler, the Democratic chairman of the House Judiciary Committee, closed the nine-hour hearing on Monday with a condemnation of Trump’s actions soliciting help from Ukraine against Democratic 2020 U.S. presidential rival Joe Biden.

 Democrats described Trump’s actions as a “clear and present danger” to national security and the upcoming U.S. election.